Thakurvaibhav/k8s/README.md

 ## Cross‑Chart Relationships
 - Monitoring gRPC exposure relies on Envoy Gateway (Gateway + Listener + Route) when `thanos.query.scrape.grpcRoute.enabled` in `monitoring` values.
-- ExternalDNS publishes hostnames defined by Gateway HTTP/GRPC Routes (`envoy-gateway`) or standard Ingress objects (`nginx-ingress-controller`).
+- ExternalDNS publishes hostnames defined by Gateway HTTP/GRPCRoutes (`envoy-gateway`) or standard Ingress objects (`nginx-ingress-controller`).
 - Sealed Secrets (if enabled through `app-of-apps` or pre‑installed) is consumed by `monitoring`, `external-dns`, `kyverno` (for sealed exceptions), and future charts needing encrypted credentials.
 - Kyverno policies can enforce standards on workloads deployed by other charts once validated in Audit mode.
 - Both `envoy-gateway` and `nginx-ingress-controller` can coexist; prefer Gateway API for new traffic patterns.